kimvais/ike/README.md

 The goal of this project is to be a minimalistic IKEv2 (RFC 5996) implementation in Python.

 ## Status
-This project is in *very, very* early stages.
-The code is somewhat hideous mess of spaghetti and does not adhere to any standards required of a security software.
+This project is in *very* early stages.
 Use at own risk.

-Or preferably, don't use at all yet.
+It is _almost_ possible to install ESP SAs negotiated using this library manually using 'setkey -f'.

 ## Design principles
 - Minimal amount of code.